arfa79/BlogApp/README.md

 This migrates the database and creates a superuser.
-Access the server at http://localhost:8000/admin Please notice you need to pass the authentication first in admin panal based on superuser information .
+Access the server at http://localhost:8000/admin
+\n Please notice you need to pass the authentication first in admin panal based on superuser information .
-To shut down the server and clean up, use:
+\n To shut down the server and clean up, use:

     sh end.sh